WEB-DEVELOPER-ENGINEER/alx-interview/0x0D-tree_height/README.md

    - Read the parent nodes of each node.

 2. **Compute the height of the tree:**
    - Implement a depth-first search (DFS) algorithm to traverse the tree.
+DFS is often implemented using a stack data structure or recursion.
+But since recursion relies on the call stack, which can lead to stack overflow errors if the depth of recursion becomes too large; use an explicit stack data structure.
    - Initialize a list `heights` to store the height of each node, initialized with zeros.
    - Iterate over each node in the tree.
      - If the height of the current node is not zero, continue to the next node.